DragonetMC/DragonProxy/wiki/HowTo-Online.md

-#### If you have onlie mode enabled in the configuration file you will be notified to login.
+#### If you have online mode enabled in the configuration file you will be prompted  to login.
 ## Step 1.
 If you connect to your proxy you should see this:
 ![Screenshot](https://raw.githubusercontent.com/DragonetMC/DragonProxy/master/screenshots/online-login.png)